White House, GOP House leaders reach tentative debt ceiling deal to avert default

 Republican House leadership has informed rank-and-file GOP members they would hold a conference call at 9:30 p.m.
 Eastern Saturday to update them on the negotiations, two sources familiar with the talks told CBS News.

-The details of the agreement were not immediately clear and the risk of default remains, given the slim margin for error for crafting and passing the bill in Congress.
+The risk of default remains, given the slim margin for error for crafting and passing the bill in Congress.
 Lawmakers must now transform the agreed-upon provisions into actual legislative text, a process that typically takes several days.
 It must then pass both chambers of Congress, overcoming expected opposition from members of both parties.

 Conservatives have demanded drastic spending cuts in exchange for raising the debt ceiling, which Democrats have said should be raised without conditions.
 Passing the agreement in the House will likely require the votes of dozens of Democrats to offset conservative Republicans who vote against the measure.
 Some progressives have also vowed to oppose any bill that cuts spending too deeply.